Inside: Spanish TV shows: a list of series you can (hopefully!) use in class.

 Mis Clases Locas

-An Argentine telenovela produced in partnership with Disney, this series is currently on Netflix.
+An Argentine telenovela produced in partnership with Disney, this series is currently on Netflix in some countries.
 A teenage girls who loves to skate moves to Buenos Aires with her parents.
 I haven’t watched the entire show, but it looks appropriate for middle school and along the veins of Violetta.
-(If this isn’t available for you in the U.S., you still may be able to access it by adjusting the VPN on your device.)
+(If this isn’t available for you in the U.S., you still *may* be able to access by using a VPN and selecting a Spanish-speaking country on your device.)

 Join the newsletter

 Want to stay in touch and hear from me weekly?